Stape

 4. [Beta] ITP limits first-party cookie lifetime to 7 days for responses from 3rd party IPs.
 We will discuss this in the next chapter.

-How Safari ITP restrictions affect advertisersCopy link to this section
+How Safari ITP restrictions affect advertisers

 Advertisers who rely on third-party cookies to track user behavior and serve targeted ads may see a decline in the effectiveness of their campaigns when users are browsing Safari.
-This is because the browser's restriction on third-party cookies prevents advertisers from collecting data on users across multiple websites.
+This is because the browser's restriction on third-party cookies prevents third-party advertisers from collecting data on users across multiple websites.
 As a result, they may see a decrease in conversions and a lower return on investment for their advertising spend.

-Drop in ad performance Copy link to this section
+Drop in ad performance

 Ad networks use third-party cookies to collect data about users who visit different websites by assigning the same user a unique third-party cookie.
 This way, they can see what websites users browse online and understand their interests.
 Ultimately, they use this data to show ads based on the user's behavior and interests.